xhyrom-archive/Uptimo/README.md

 [![Deploy to Repl.it](https://repl.it/badge/github/xHyroM/uptimo)](https://repl.it/github/xHyroM/uptimo)

 ### License
-You have to code Made By Hyro somewhere in the index.html or in that card
+You have to code "Made By Hyro" somewhere in the index.html or in that card
 ```
 <!-- Made by Hyro -->
 or